MartinPHLP/FastSaas-Boilerplate/README.md

 - An auth app (google social auth, declaration of a custom user model, creation of new users)
 - A user management app (modify users and accounts, delete accounts, etc...)
 - A support app ('contact us' part, open tickets, user problems management)
-- A billing app (billing part of the saas, manage plans, manage permissions to use services)
+- A billing app (billing part of the saas based on Paypal, manage plans, manage permissions to use services)
 - A service app (the service itself, need to custom it by yourself)

 The user's connection is ensured by jwt, in core app.